choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R01-python-syntax-and-using-basic-functions.md

 np.round(a=3.14159)
 ```

+    3.0

 Here, we've called `round()` with just one argument, `3.14159`, and it has
 returned the value `3`.
 That's because the default is to round to the nearest
 whole number.
 If we want more digits we can see how to do that by getting
 information about the `round` function.
 We can use `help(round)` to look at the
 help for this function using `?round`.

-# what's the easiest way to get a function documentation in jupyter?
-# what does the cell below do? is there a quick way to see all of the arguments available for a function and the methods /attributes available for an object?
+# is there a quick way to see all of the arguments available for a function and the methods /attributes available for an object?

 ```python